The Thyroid Gland

 Thyroid Gland - Click to Enlarge

-The thyroid gland is located in the front of the neck.
+The thyroid gland is found in the front of the neck.
 It sits below the voice box (larynx) and on top of the trachea (windpipe).
+It has a butterfly-like shape.
 The small, 2-inch gland consists of 2 lobes, 1 on each side of the windpipe, connected by a small bridge of thyroid tissue called the isthmus.

-The thyroid tissue is made up of 2 types of cells: follicular cells and parafollicular cells.
-Most of the thyroid tissue consists of follicles lined by the follicular cells, which secrete the iodine-containing thyroid hormones.
+The thyroid tissue has 2 types of cells: follicular cells and parafollicular cells.
+Most of the thyroid tissue consists of follicles lined by the follicular cells.
+These secrete the iodine-containing thyroid hormones.

 Functions of the thyroid gland

 The thyroid plays an important role in regulating the body's metabolism.
-The hormones it secretes help govern many functions of the body like how the body produces heat, consumes oxygen, and uses energy.
-Virtually every tissue in the body is affected or regulated by thyroid hormone.
-It regulates the brain and nerve development and function and skin, hair, eyes, heart, and intestine function.
-The thyroid hormones enter into tissues and regulate how those tissues produce or don't produce certain proteins.
+The hormones it secretes help many functions of the body like how the body makes heat, consumes oxygen, and uses energy.
+Nearly every tissue in the body is affected or regulated by thyroid hormone.
+It controls the brain and nerve development and function and skin, hair, eyes, heart, and intestine function.
+The thyroid hormones enter into tissues and regulate how those tissues make or don't make certain proteins.
 The thyroid function is controlled by the pituitary, which sits at the base of the brain.
 The pituitary is controlled by a region in the brain called the hypothalamus.
-Thyroid disorders usually occur from the thyroid producing either too much or too little hormone.
+Thyroid disorders usually occur from the thyroid making either too much or too little hormone.